-Along 2nd Avenue (between Union Street and Broadway), techno-blaring dance clubs and themed bars lure raucous twentysomethings looking to let the good times roll.
+If you're looking for fun things to do with friends, techno-blaring dance clubs and themed bars lure raucous twentysomethings looking to let the good times roll along 2nd Avenue (between Union Street and Broadway).
 Hit the dance floor at B.B.
 King’s Blues Club (152 2nd Ave.
 N.), or pick up a few new moves at the Wildhorse Saloon (120 2nd Ave.
 N.), which offers line dancing lessons most nights.
 Acme Feed & Seed (101 Broadway) is a relative newcomer to the Broadway scene and offers three floors of dining and entertainment, including a first floor honky-tonk, a second floor hipster-chic lounge, and a rooftop bar overlooking the city.
-Phone (615) 256-2724 for B.B.
+Phone (615) 256-2727 for B.B.
 King’s, (615) 902-8200 for the Wildhorse Saloon or (615) 915-0888 for Acme Feed & Seed.

 Vestiges of a naughty past linger in Printers Alley.
 Long the hub of Nashville’s printing industry, the alley also became home to speakeasies, gambling halls and other underground establishments around the turn of the 20th century.
 Though raids by billy club-bearing police officers have slowed since Prohibition ended, late-night debauchery endures in this historic quarter.
 (Needless to say, infamous Printers Alley isn’t for everyone.)
 Located between 3rd and 4th avenues and Union and Church streets, the alley includes nightspots like the Bourbon Street Blues and Boogie Bar (220 Printers Alley)—where artists such as James Brown, Matt “Guitar” Murphy and Magic Slim have jammed; phone (615) 242-5837.

-Stay up late and be part of the “Ernest Tubb Midnite Jamboree.”
-If you’ve already spent all your dough on a pair of rhinestone cowboy boots or a Gibson Firebird electric guitar, don’t worry; you still can join the live, toe-tapping studio audience at the Texas Troubadour Theatre , 2416 Music Valley Dr. Airing every Saturday at midnight following the Grand Ole Opry, the country’s second-longest running live radio show won’t cost you a dime to enjoy.
+Stay up late on your vacation and be part of the “Ernest Tubb Midnite Jamboree.”
+If you’ve already spent all your dough on a pair of rhinestone cowboy boots or a Gibson Firebird electric guitar, don’t worry; you still can join the live, toe-tapping studio audience at the Texas Troubadour Theatre (2416 Music Valley Dr.) Airing every Saturday at midnight following the Grand Ole Opry, the country’s second-longest running live radio show won’t cost you a dime to enjoy.
+Phone (615) 585-9301.

 Also free is Writers’ Night, held every Sunday at 8 p.m. at The Bluebird Cafe (4104 Hillsboro Pike).
 The show features between eight and 10 up-and-comers—who each play three original songs—as well as a guest performance by an experienced Nashville hit maker.
 Just keep in mind, mum’s the word during the gig (The Bluebird’s unofficial slogan is “Shhh!”).
 Also, since seating is first-come, first-served, you’ll need to arrive early to snag a spot inside the tiny listening room.
 If you can’t get in on a Sunday, take note of the determined amateurs who take the stage during Monday’s open mike night.
 In addition, reservations are generally accepted for a small fee on Tuesdays through Saturdays, when esteemed country and acoustic musicians make appearances at the intimate venue; phone (615) 383-1461.